UniMath/agda-unimath/src/polytopes/abstract-polytopes.lagda.md

 {{#concept "abstract polytopes" WD="abstract polytope" WDID=Q4669958 Agda=Polytope}}
 as [finitely graded posets](order-theory.finitely-graded-posets.md) satisfying certain axioms.
 In the classical definition, the grading is a consequence of the axioms.
-Here, we take finitely graded posets as our starting point
+Here, we take finitely graded posets as our starting point.

 The first axiom of polytopes asserts that polytopes have a least and a largest element.
-This is already defined as
+This is already defined as `least-and-largest-element-finitely-graded-poset-Prop`.

-`least-and-largest-element-finitely-graded-poset-Prop`.

 Next, we assert the